kspNeeraj/musicproject/README.md

 # musucproject
-created with CSS and HTNL
+created with CSS and HTML
-click https://neeraj1997-chinu.github.io/musucproject/ to check the website
+click https://neeraj1997-chinu.github.io/musicproject/ to check the website